cocos/cocos-docs/en/editor/publish/android/build-example.md

     To send messages to TypeScript, use `JsbBridge.sendToScript`.

-- To communicate with JAVA in Typescript, please add a new component with the code provided as follows and attach it to any node in your start scene
 - To establish communication between Typescript and JAVA, you can add a new component and attach it to any node in your start scene.
 Use the following provided code for the component.

     ```ts